edouard-rgr/hangman/README.md

 We want to see how well you can understand an existing codebase and make a meaningful change to it.

 ## How should you submit your solution?
-1. Clone this repository to your Github account and keep it private.
+1. Fork this repository to your Github account and keep it private.
 2. Once you're done share your repository with us.

 ## What does this repository include?